juacarri/PointCloudOOP/README.md

 ### :rocket: Get Started ###

-1) Download or copy the repository.
+1) Download or copy the repository in C:/
 2) Execute the PointCloudOOP.exe file and select the directory of results, the point cloud and the shapefile.
 3) The last step is to introduce the distance of analysis in meters.